How to pay VCAT fees

 By post

-When you pay by post:
+When you pay by post, either:

 How do I pay my VCAT hearing fee?